 Make Sure the Projector Emits at Least 5000 Lumens

-The lumens of your projector is potentially the most important feature you should check before investing money in a specific device.
+The lumens of your projector are potentially the most important feature you should check before investing money in a specific device.

 Indeed, Watts would measure the amount of energy used by a specific light bulb.
 During those times, the energy consumed would indicate a specific level of brightness.
 However, today, energy-efficient light bulbs can produce a much brighter light than standard bulbs while using even less energy.